OpenDataDSL/documentation/docs/topics/data-management/Data-Identities.md

 title: Data Identities 🆕
 description: Map OpenDataDSL data items to the identifiers used by downstream systems
 tags:
 - data_management
 - identity
 - integration
 - topics
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Data Identities

-Data Identities solve the problem of mismatched identifiers between OpenDataDSL and the downstream systems you push data into.
-Each data item — timeseries, curve, Smart Curve, matrix, or event — can carry a set of named identities that map it to the IDs used by other systems, so the receiving application always gets the reference it expects.

 ## The Problem

-When you push data from OpenDataDSL to a downstream system via an automation, the item's OpenDataDSL ID is unlikely to match the ID that the target system uses.
+When you push data from OpenDataDSL to a downstream system via a queue, webhook, or subscription, the item's OpenDataDSL ID is unlikely to match the ID that the target system uses.
 For example:

 - OpenDataDSL ID: `ICE.NBP_M.NBP:SETTLE`
 - SAP commodity ID: `GAS-UK-NBP-01`